halkony/comfy-tweaker/docs/docs/quickstart.md

         text: "An old man sitting on a bench."
 ```

-Usually the name of the input is the same as its placeholder text.
-If you don't see the name of the input you're trying to change, right click the node in ComfyUI and hover over "Convert Widget to Input" and it should be there.
+Usually the name of the change is the same as its placeholder text.
+If you don't see the name of the input you're trying to change, right click the node in ComfyUI and hover over "Convert Widget to Input".
+It should be there.

 ## Random Values
 Tweak files support an extended Jinja syntax for dynamically generated values.